Welcome to the Foundation Stage at Sevenoaks Primary School

 At Sevenoaks Primary children have access to a balanced curriculum that encourages them to learn through play in addition to taking part in focused activities led by experienced Early Years teachers and support staff.
 Each day, children are exposed to an exciting and varied timetable, which has a careful balance between children exploring and learning independently through play, and focused activities planned and led by adults.
 We try to ensure that activities and topics are based on the children’s interests and adults work together to plan accordingly.
 It is important that children are supported in the Foundation Stage in order to be prepared for the transition into Year 1.
 Towards the end of the Foundation Stage the balance will shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1.

 We have three reception classes at Sevenoaks Primary, Lion Cubs, Leopard Cubs and Tiger Cubs.
-There are four teachers and four Early Years teaching assistants in the Foundation Stage.
+There are three teachers and three Early Years teaching assistants in the Foundation Stage.
 We also have other assistants, including trainees and volunteers, who provide additional assistance under the supervision of qualified staff.

-We are well-resourced with new classrooms and a brand new and exciting outdoor area.
+We are well-resourced with new, air conditioned classrooms and an exciting outdoor area.
 Our outdoor area is a dedicated space for the Foundation Stage children and includes a climbing frame, a tunnel, a mud kitchen and a lovely big tree to climb on.
+Children have multiple opportunities throughout the day to access this area.
 We also have a large covered area so we can be outside in all weathers.

 At Sevenoaks Primary, we organise the learning environment to encourage children to be independent.
 As well as adult led focused activities and independent focused activities, children have access to activities that they can initiate themselves and resources that allow them to follow their own ideas.
 This type of learning occurs both inside and outside.